-'Well,' said Alter.
-'Here we are.'
-A red plaque hung over the door of the stone building.
-It was two stories-twice the height of the other structures.
+"Well," said Alter.
+"Here we are."
+A red, circular plaque hung over the door of the only stone building on the block.
+It was two stories, twice the height of the other structures.
 They entered.
-Beams ran the low ceiling.
+Beams of real wood were set into the low ceiling.
 By one wall was a counter.
-There was a large table in the middle, and descending into the room in a large V was a stair.
-Of the men and women sitting around the room, one caught Tel's eye.
-He was perhaps seven feet and a handful of inches tall, and straddled the bench before the table.
-He had an equine face, and a triplex of scars started on his cheek, veered down to his neck, and disappeared under his vest.
-As Tel watched, he turned to a plate of food he was eating, so that his scars disappeared.
-Tel remembered the tall forest men who had sometimes come to the fishing village; and the little ones, who came and drank too much.
-He'd seen the scars on the tall guards before.
-Then, at the stair's head, a harpoon-straight old man appeared.
-He hurried down, his white hair spiking in all directions.
-Reaching the bottom, he whirled, darted black eyes through the room.
-'All right!' he cried.
+There was a large table in the middle, and coming down into the room in a large V was a stairway.
+Of the men and women sitting around the room, one caught Tel's eye immediately.
+He was perhaps seven feet and a handful of inches tall, and was sitting, spraddle-legged, at the table.
+He had a long, flat, equine face, and a triplex of scars started on his cheek, veered down to his neck, and disappeared under his collarless shirt.
+As Tel watched, he 36 CAPTIVES OF THE FLAME turned to a plate of food he was eating, so that his scars disappeared.

+Suddenly, from the stair's top, a harpoon-straight old man appeared.
+He hurried down, his white hair spiking out in all directions.
+Reaching the bottom, he whirled around, darting black eyes to every person in the room.
+"All right," he said.
+"I've received the message.
 I've received the message.
-I've received the message.
-And it's time!'
-Alter whispered to Tel: 'That's Geryn.'
-'Are we all here?' the old man demanded.
-'Are we all here now?'
+And it's time."
+Alter whispered to Tel, "That's Geryn."
+"Are we all here?" the old man demanded.
+"Are we all here now?"
 A woman at the counter snickered.
-Geryn turned towards Tel, Alter, and Rara.
-'You!' he demanded.
-His finger wavered so they could not tell at which of the three he pointed.
-'You mean him?' asked Alter, pointing to Tel.
+Suddenly Geryn turned toward Tel, Alter, and Rara.
+"You!" he demanded.
+His pointing finger wavered so they could not tell which of the three he meant.
+"You mean him?" asked Alter, pointing to Tel.

 Geryn nodded vigorously.
-'What are you doing here?
-Are you a spy?'
-'No, sir,' said Tel.
+What are you doing here?
+Are you a spy?"
+"No, sir," said Tel.

-Geryn stepped around the table and looked closely.
-The black eyes were two sharp spots of darkness in a face the colour of shipboards gone two winters without paint.
-'Geryn,' Alter said.
-'Geryn, he isn't a spy.
+Geryn stepped around the table and looked at him closely.
+The black eyes were two sharp spots of darkness in a face the color of shipboards gone two winters without paint.
+"Geryn," Alter said.
+"Geryn, he isn't a spy.
 He's from the mainland.
-And Geryn, he doesn't have any papers.
-He stowed away.'
-'You're not a spy?'
+And Geryn, he doesn't have any papers, either.
+He stowed away."
+"You're not a spy?"
 Geryn demanded again.

-'No, sir,' Tel repeated.
+"No, sir," Tel repeated.

-'Are you a mali?'
-'Huh?'
-Tel asked.
-'What's that?'
-'A malcontent.
-We're malis!
-You know what that means, don't you?'
-'Huh?'
-Tel said again.
-The old man's barked questions scared him.
-They also fascinated him, as the magnificent confusion of the city was frightening and fascinating.
-'It means you don't like where you've been, the place where you are is grim, and the only place you see yourself going is not an improvement on what's gone before.'
-'Well, I don't like where-' He paused the time it would take a wave to break.
-Then he reached up and rubbed his sore shoulder.
-'I don't like where I've been.'
-'Then don't just stand there in the road and holler.
-Do something about it.
-You follow my plan!
-Come with us.'
-'But I don't know-' '-where you're going?
-Come anyway!'
 Geryn backed away.
-'I like you,' he said.
-'I trust you.'
-Slowly he turned.
+"I like you," he said.
+"I trust you."
+Slowly he turned away.
 Then he whirled back.
-'I have no choice, you see.
+"I have no choice, you see.
 It's too late.
 The message has come.
-So I need you.'
+So I need you."
 He laughed.
-Then the laugh stopped, as if cut by a razor.
-He put his hands over his eyes, then brought his finger down slowly.
-'I'm tired,' he said.
-'Rara, you owe me rent.
+Then the laugh stopped short as if sliced by a razor.
+He put his hands over his eyes, and then brought his finger down slowly.
+"I'm tired," he said.
+"Rara, you owe me rent.
 Pay up or I'll kick you all out.
-I'm tired.'
-He walked heavily towards the bar.
-'Give me something to drink.
-In my own tavern you can give me something to drink.'
+I'm tired."
+He walked heavily toward the bar.
+"Give me something to drink.
+In my own tavern you can give me something to drink."
 Someone laughed again.
 Tel looked at Alter.

-'Well,' she said.
-'He likes you.'
+"Well," she said.
+"He likes you."

-'He does?'
+37

+CAPTIVES OF THE FLAME

+"He does?"

-'Um-hm,' she nodded.
+"Um-hm," she nodded.

-'Oh,' Tel said.
+"Oh," said Tel.

-At the bar, Geryn drained a mug of green liquor, slammed the empty glass on the board, and cried: 'The war!
-Yes, the war!'
-'Here we go,'Alter whispered.
+At the bar, Geryn drained a large glass of pale green liquid, slammed the empty glass on the board and cried out, "The war.
+Yes, the war!"
+"Oh, here we go," Alter whispered.